 #1 Scoop ‘n’ Splash

-You’ll need two sizeable basins – a large mixing bowl, medium sized pail or small bath tub would do – and a collection of vessels of different shapes, sizes and spouts.
+You will need two sizeable basins – a large mixing bowl, medium-sized pail or small bathtub would do – and a collection of vessels of different shapes, sizes and spouts.
 Fill one basin with water.
 Your child’s task is to transfer all the water from one basin to another using any or all of the vessels provided.

 Some items you can provide include small plastic bottles, soup ladles, funnels, watering cans, sieves, small cups and bowls, plates and beach spades.
 Along the way, your child will discover for himself that some instruments do the job better than others!

-Tip: Do your water play in the bathroom or kitchen, so there’s hardly any clean up!
+Tip: Do your water play in the bathroom or kitchen, so there is hardly any clean up!

 #2 Search ‘n’ Rescue

 This requires a bit of preparation the day/night before.
 Freeze up a few of his plastic toys in a big block of ice (You could use the ice collection tray), then let him play with the ice till his ‘friends’ are ‘freed’.
 If you would like, you could even make up a story around this whole adventure, with him as the good guy who is going to save his friends who have been captured in ice by the evil Dr X.

 He can try all means to rescue those toys – he could suck on the ice, chisel at it with a teaspoon, or bash it against the floor.
 Along the way, he will learn that ice melts and turns into water, and hone his patience by having to wait for the toys to be freed.

 We’ve all seen this before, but few of us actually attempt it for ourselves at home.
 This requires some supervision, since glassware is involved.
 Arrange a row of glasses in front of him with different levels of water.
 Teach him how to create a sound by swirling a wet finger around the rim of each glass.